-In Year 1 you learnt about monarchy and significant Kings and Queens.
-You learnt about the life of Oueen Victoria.
+In Year I you learnt about monarchy and significant Kings and Queens.
+You learnt about the life of Queen Victoria.

-transport.
-You know how people used horse-drawn carriages and bicycles how this changed to trains, ships and buses.
+In Year 2 you learnt about transport.
+You know how people used horse-drawn this changed to trains, ships and buses.